 Slip on sandals are perfect for those times when you take your road shoes off before getting in a car, or when waiting on a mountain top for the big stage finish.
 They are also nice to have inside your hotel room.

 shoes built for cobbles

 Forget about the light weight sandals mentioned above when it comes to cobbles, you will be begging for road shoes again.
 Cobbles warrant sturdy shoes.
 Paris, or other big cities, where you will be walking a lot, warrant 2 pairs of alternating sturdy shoes.

 If you plan to travel to Europe it is smart to purchase a special Road ID to wear which inlcudes your name, passport number, your insurance company name, and your US contact with full phone number (001-area code-phone#).
 Purchase a separate Road ID for riding in the USA in a different color.

 Just in case your GPS device is not working in a remote area, cut out the detailed pages of a country atlas and slip them into your jersey pocket.

 Bring two for shopping at the market (they don't give you bags in Europe for your groceries).

 zip lock bags

-Bring just a few for left over picnic supplies, to carry food in your jersey pocket during rides, or any other unexpected need.
+Bring just a few for left over picnic supplies, to carry food in your jersey pocket during rides, keep your phone dry, or any other unexpected need.

 If you are concerned about the content of various zippered compartments on your luggage, consider using a quick loop key ring to close the zippers together (on trains, buses, etc.) but allowing airport security to access contents if required.
 It won't shut them out but it may deter a thief.